-Upon reception of such a Channel Scanning Request, a device shall respond with an ACK frame, after which it shall performed the requested scanning in the channels indicated in the Channel Scanning Request.
-The device shall return back to Discovery Channel at the time indicated in the Channel Scanning Request and send a Channel Scanning Response which includes DRP available IE(s) to indicate the scanning result.
+Upon reception of such a Channel Scanning Request, a device shall respond with an ACK frame, after which it shall remain in Discovery Channel for a duration of mChannelScanRequestRetry.
+If it does not receive additional Channel Scanning Request from the same device during this period, the device shall perform the requested scanning in the channels indicated in the Channel Scanning Request.
+Otherwise, the device shall respond with another ACK frame.
+The device shall return back to Discovery Channel at the time indicated in the Channel Scanning Request and send a Channel Scanning Response which includes DRP availability IE(s) to indicate the scanning result.
+In addition, for each channel without superframe structure, the device shall include a channel measurement IE in the Channel Scanning Response.
+And the device may include channel measurement IEs for all the channels with or without superframe structure in the Channel Scanning Response as specified.

-The formats of Channel Scanning Request and Response are specified in 14.5.3.1 and 14.5.3.2 respectively.
+The formats of Channel Scanning Request and Response are specified in 15.6.3.1 and 15.6.3.2 respectively.

-15.4.1.2 Explicit channel switch
+16.4.1.2 Explicit channel switch

 Upon reception of a Channel Scanning Response, a device shall send Channel Change Request to the device from which it received the Channel Scanning Response.
 After sending a Channel Change Request, the device shall listen for a Channel Change Response.
-Once it receives an Channel Change Response with Reason Code field set to Accepted, It shall wait for a period time that is randomly chosen over the range [0, mSuperframeLength] before switching to the accepted channel to set up a superframe structure as specified in 15.5.2 and 15.5.3 with the exception that the pair of devices will engage in a Master-Slave operation, as specified in 15.7.2, in the agreed channel.
+Once it receives an Channel Change Response with Reason Code field set to Accepted, It shall wait for a period time that is randomly chosen over the range [0, mSuperframeLength] before switching to the accepted channel to set up a superframe structure as specified in 16.5.1 and 16.5.2 with the exception that the pair of devices will engage in a Master-Slave operation, as specified in 16.7.2, in the agreed channel.
 If the device receives a frame with Reason Code field set to a value other than Accepted, the device shall transmit a revised channel change request.
 The device shall not switch to a channel that is not accepted by the recipient.

-Upon reception of a Channel Change Request, a device shall respond with a Channel Change Response frame with Reason Code field appropriately set as in Table 72.
+Upon reception of a Channel Change Request, a device shall respond with a Channel Change Response frame with Reason Code field appropriately set as in Table .
 A device shall not switch to a channel until an Ack frame to its accepted Channel Change Response is received.
-Before it switches to an agreed channel to set up a superframe structure, the device shall wait for a period of time that is randomly chosen over the range [0, mSuperframeLength] with the exception that the pair of devices will engage in a Master-Slave operation, as specified in 15.7.2, in the agreed channel.
+Before it switches to an agreed channel to set up a superframe structure, the device shall wait for a period of time that is randomly chosen over the range [0, mSuperframeLength] with the exception that the pair of devices will engage in a Master-Slave operation, as specified in 16.7.2, in the agreed channel.

-The formats of Channel Change Request and Response are specified in 14.5.3.3 and 14.5.3.4 respectively.
+The formats of Channel Change Request and Response are specified in 15.6.3.3 and 15.6.3.4 respectively.

-15.4.2 Implicit channel selection
+16.4.2 Implicit channel selection

 A device may initiate implicit channel selection after it has performed a channel scan.
-If a device initiates implicit channel selection, it shall include a Channel Change IE in its beacon sent in the current channel, as described in 14.7.6.
+If a device initiates implicit channel selection, it shall include a Channel Change IE in its beacon sent in the current channel, as described in 15.9.10.

 In a Channel Change IE, the device shall set the New Channel Number field to the number of the new channel.
-It shall set the Change Channel Count field to the remaining number of superframes before the device will move to another channel.
+It shall set the Change Channel Count field to the remaining number of superframes before the device moves to another channel.
 In successive superframes, the Change Channel Count field should be decremented.